 - For all Conventional Loans where the loan to value or LTV is greater than 80% LTV, mortgage insurance is required

 - The cost of private mortgage insurance is paid by the borrowers

 The monthly mortgage insurance is added to the borrower’s monthly mortgage loan payment.

 How Does LPMI Work?

-Borrowers no longer need to worry about the private mortgage insurance premium.
+Borrowers no longer need to worry about paying monthly private mortgage insurance premiums is they have LPMI.

 Types Of Mortgage Insurance

 What Is Lender Paid Mortgage Insurance?
 See below:

 There are two types of Lender Paid Mortgage Insurance: